astronomer/astro-sdk/docs/astro/sql/operators/load_file.rst

 Inferring File Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two ways we infer :ref:`filetype`
+There are two ways we infer :ref:`filetype` in the following order:

 #. **File object** - If the user has passed the ``filetype`` param while declaring the ``astro.files.File`` object, we use that as file type.
 Valid values are listed :ref:`filetype`